 1988 was the nation's bicentenary year, and in a numismatic celebration, Spink London used all its contacts to garner the very best of the best of Australia’s coins to offer to local collectors.

 The denticles in the rim have been struck twice, proving that more than one blow from the dies were required to strike the coin sharply in all details as was the case when minting proofs.

 Holey Dollars.
 The Madrid.
-The Hannibal.
+The Hannibal Head.
 The unique Ferdinand VI.
-And others making eleven in total.
+And other Holey Dollars making eleven in total.
 And the Sir Marcus Clark Dump.
-The 1920 Square Halfpenny.
+The famous 1920 Square Halfpenny.
 The 1919 Pattern Shilling.
 1920 and 1921 Florin and Shillings.
 And the 1937 Patterns.
 And this coin, the Proof 1921 Star Shilling.
 All appeared in the March 1988 Bicentenary Auction.

 That rare coins do deliver solid growth over the long term is exemplified in the Proof Star Shilling.
 The coin sold for $9500 in March 1988.
 And today is offered at ten times that amount.